 Will existing access points be removed as part of this project?

 The 16 river parks include 25 designated access points and over 94 user-created access points.
-Collectively there are more than 100 access points along an eight-mile stretch of Deschutes River frontage owned by BPRD.
-As part of this project, the district will evaluate the existing access points and identify opportunities to improve and consolidate access points.
-As such, there is the potential for closure of some existing access points.
+Collectively there are nearly 120 access points along an eight-mile stretch of Deschutes River frontage owned by BPRD.
+As part of this project, the district evaluated the existing access points and identified opportunities to improve and consolidate access points.

-How long will it take to develop the plan?
+How long did it take to develop the plan?

-District staff expect the plan will be developed in approximately 18 months, beginning in January 2020, with anticipated BPRD board adoption in June 2021.
+The plan was developed in approximately two years, beginning in January 2020 with BPRD board adoption in November 2021.

 No, these are separate projects that are not directly associated with the development of the plan.
-These projects are within the defined geographic area of the plan, so they will be taken into consideration when developing and prioritizing projects for the plan.
+However, these projects are within the defined geographic area of the plan and were taken into consideration when developing and prioritizing other projects for the plan.

 Are Mirror Pond and the South UGB Bridge part of this project?

-No, Mirror Pond sedimentation removal or fish passage at the Pacific Corp dam site will not be addressed as a part of this plan.
+No, Mirror Pond sedimentation removal and/or redevelopment of the Pacific Corp dam site will not be addressed as a part of this plan.
 The south UGB bridge project is no longer planned for implementation and it is not included in the 5-year Capital Improvement Plan.